jonathanw82/jonathanw82/README.md

 My name is Jon Wheway and I'm a Junior Full Stack Software Developer...
 - 🎓 Graduated with a Merit from Code Institute with a Diploma in Software Development.
-- 💻 Always playing with new ideas and leaning and utilising different coding languages.
+- 💻 Always playing with new ideas, learning and utilising different coding languages.
 - 🐝 BeeKeeper, giving nature a helping hand.
 - 🌿 Keen Gardener, helps relax after a hard days coding.